 Data maintained by Branching Minds is protected in a secure environment.
 See Security Overview below for more information about Branching Minds’ security practices.

-All PII provided to Branching Minds will be destroyed upon termination of our relationship with the school or district, or when it is no longer needed for the purpose for which it was provided.
+Unless otherwise requested by your LEA, all PII provided to Branching Minds will be destroyed upon termination of our relationship with you (typically during September of the school year following the school year in which your LEA opts to terminate our relationship), or when it is no longer needed for the purpose for which it was provided.

-Branching Minds has implemented privacy and security practices which are compliant with FERPA and COPPA; however, to achieve comprehensive protection of student PII, it is necessary for each school or district to use secure practices as well.
+Branching Minds has implemented privacy and security practices which are compliant with FERPA and COPPA; however, to achieve comprehensive protection of student PII, it is necessary for you to use secure practices as well.

 Data is encrypted in transit and at rest.